-The chapel is one of the most beautiful you will see on the missions trail.
+The chapel is one of the most beautiful of the 21 California missions.

-The ceiling is rounded, which is unique to this mission.
-The chapel itself is vast and could fit a lot of people.
+The ceiling is rounded, which is unique to this mission, and the chapel itself is vast and could fit a lot of people.

 They even have wood from the original coffin he was buried in that was dug up to verify it was him over 60 years ago.